SankofaForge/site-motion-capture-mcp-server/README.md

 Use `design-inspiration` to find candidate sites.
 Use this server after a site has been selected and its live behavior needs inspection.

+In Antigravity, pass the returned local `.webm` path directly to native video understanding for the motion analysis step.
+Do not start the standalone `gemini-vision` MCP or upload the recording through the Gemini API for this workflow.
+Ask the native analyzer for a concise description and at most eight timestamped moments using the shape `{ description, moments: [{ timestamp_s, why }] }`, then use those timestamps for frame extraction and implementation planning.

 ## Tools

 - `capture_site_motion` records page load, scroll, and optional hover or click